 'Where you from, buddy?'

-German tennis players v Yorkshire accent.
+German tennis player v Yorkshire accent.

 This video has been optimised for mobile viewing on the BBC News app.
 The BBC News app is available from the Apple App Store for iPhone and Google Play Store for Android.